cybercase/debug_ptr/README.md

 debug_ptr
 =========

-debug_ptr is a smart pointer designed to help with avoiding memory leaks.
+debug_ptr is a smart pointer designed for helping to avoid memory leaks

 See debug_ptr.h for documentation.
 See debug_ptr_test.cpp for some use case examples.